Moore Global: Moore Ambition

 With a focus on supporting the growth of young leaders, Moore Global launched Moore Ambition in 2020.
 With an initial intake of 147 individuals in 2020, the program has seen significant growth and enrolled 1000+ participants from across the globe to Moore Ambition 2022.
 Young leaders across member firms enrolled in the program attend workshops and learn key leadership skills with senior experts to inspire innovation and encourage entrepreneurship.
 There is a strong emphasis on international collaboration, with participants working in groups across geographic boundaries on projects with real-world applications.

 Harvard Moore Executive Leadership Program

 Moore Global launched a partnership with Harvard Business School to provide more experienced professionals within the Moore network a unique learning experience with Harvard's notable faculty.
-The programme is specifically tailored for the Moore Global Network and uses Harvard’s standard-setting case study approach that focuses on the management practices of successful service firms.
+The programme is specifically tailored for the Moore Global Network and uses Harvard's standard-setting case study approach that focuses on the management practices of successful service firms.
 On completion, participants understand how to develop go-to-market strategies and create breakthrough ideas.
 The programme includes a 101 option, a 201 option, and a 301 option for alumni of the program.

-Moore Quest

-Moore Quest is a 10 week group leadership program offering participants new strategies to thrive as a leader, centred around self-awareness, leadership capacity, and working with others.
-The program includes group workshops, self-assessments, and one-on-one executive coaching.